a-sit-plus/signum/docs/docs/supreme.md

 and the former should only ever be used as a low-level primitive (usually for experiments but never in production)

 ### Supported Algorithms and Paddings
-As of now, RSA encryption is supported and the following paddings can be used:
+As of now, RSA encryption is supported, and the following paddings can be used:

 * `RSAPadding.NONE`
 * `RSAPadding.PKCS1`